Interested in

 2 Capital invested includes: (i) common equity investments in real estate companies and funds; (ii) fixed income investments, including preferred equity, senior debt, and mezzanine debt in connection with the acquisition or refinance of commercial real estate; (iii) residential debt investments in connection with financing the acquisition, improvement/renovation, and sale of single-family homes; and (iii) loans originated for sale which includes non-fractionalized loans sold to institutional buyers.
 Includes capital that has been deployed by, as well as material amounts of committed but undeployed cash held by, affiliated and unaffiliated real estate companies and funds, including cash in real estate funds that has been returned from completed investments.
 Certain investments are made by Realty Mogul, Co. or its affiliates.
 This information should not be used as a basis for an investor’s decision to invest.
 Investment opportunities on the RealtyMogul Platform are speculative and involve substantial risk.

 3 Past performance is not indicative of future results and should not be used as a basis for an investor’s decision to invest.
-Investments made on the Realty Mogul Platform (“Platform”) prior to {brokerDealerLaunchDate} were not offered by RM Securities, LLC and should not be viewed as indicative of or attributable to any performance related to the investment products or services offered by RM Securities, LLC, nor should you assume that any products or services offered by RM Securities, LLC will in the future will be profitable or equal to any performance of cumulative or specific past investments made on the Platform.
+Investments made on the Realty Mogul Platform (“Platform”) prior to ${brokerDealerLaunchDate} were not offered by RM Securities, LLC and should not be viewed as indicative of or attributable to any performance related to the investment products or services offered by RM Securities, LLC, nor should you assume that any products or services offered by RM Securities, LLC will in the future will be profitable or equal to any performance of cumulative or specific past investments made on the Platform.
 Investment opportunities offered on the Platform are speculative, involve substantial risk (including loss of capital), and are illiquid.
 Please carefully review all Defined Terms herein, Platform Disclosures, and all of the specific offering documents for each investment product which contain important information about the fees you will pay, conflicts of interest, and relevant specific and general risks.
 All information and any calculations used herein is based on information from inception through ${brokerDealerLaunchDate}.

 JOIN REALTYMOGUL